 If you are looking for an outdoor experience that is perfect for you and your pooch then look no further because dog-friendly walks in Leicestershire are certainly not in short supply.
-An added bonus of course is that some of the best dog-friendly pubs Leicestershire has to offer are on or near most of the routes.
+An added bonus of course is that some of the best pet friendly pubs in Leicestershire has to offer are on or near most of the routes.

 Find Good Places to Walk Dogs in Leicestershire